Manage mail flow using a third-party cloud service with Exchange Online

 This topic covers the following complex mail flow scenarios using Exchange Online:

-Examples in this topic use the fictitious organization, Contoso, which owns the domain contoso.com.
-The IP address of the Contoso mail server is 188.8.131.52, and its third-party provider uses 10.10.10.1 for their IP address.
-These are just examples.
-You can adapt these examples to fit your organization's domain name and public-facing IP address where necessary.
+Examples in this topic use the fictitious organization, Contoso, which owns the domain contoso.com and is a tenant in Exchange Online.
+This is just an example.
+You can adapt this example to fit your organization's domain name and third-party service IP addresses where necessary.

-Using a third-party cloud service with Office 365
+Using a third-party cloud service with Microsoft 365 or Office 365

 Scenario 1 - MX record points to third-party spam filtering

 I plan to use Exchange Online to host all my organization's mailboxes.
 My organization uses a third-party cloud service for spam, malware, and phish filtering.
-All email from the internet must first be filtered by this third-party cloud service before being routed to Office 365.
+All email from the internet must first be filtered by this third-party cloud service before being routed to Microsoft 365 or Office 365.

 For this scenario, your organization's mail flow setup looks like the following diagram:

-Best practices for using a third-party cloud filtering service with Office 365
+Best practices for using a third-party cloud filtering service with Microsoft 365 or Office 365

-Add your custom domains in Office 365.
-To prove that you own the domains, follow the instructions in Add users and domains.
+Add your custom domains in Microsoft 365 or Office 365.
+To prove that you own the domains, follow the instructions in Add a domain to Microsoft 365.

 Update the DNS records for the domains that you added in step 1.
 (Not sure how to do this?
 Follow the instructions on this page.)
 The following DNS records control mail flow: